ryanduq/CodingNotes/UnrealEngine.md

 ## UE5 project unable to launch game with Ctrl-F5 from VS Studio due to some  debugger error
-Open solution explorer, find ../Games/<GameName>, rt click on <GameName>, and select "Set as Startup Project".
+Open solution explorer, find ../Games/Game, rt click on Game, and select "Set as Startup Project".
 Now try to launch with Ctrl-F5.